Nick Youngquest: Wests Tigers

 In late 2007, Youngquest agreed to a one-year deal with the Wests Tigers, his fourth club in six years, but failed to make the NRL squad.

 Canterbury-Bankstown

-Youngquest was released midway through the 2008 season and signed with Canterbury as a replacement for the released Cameron Phelps.
-He played four games for Canterbury in the 2008 NRL season as the club finished last on the table.
+Youngquest was released midway through the 2008 NRL season and signed with Canterbury as a replacement for the released Cameron Phelps.
+He played four games for Canterbury in the 2008 season as the club finished last on the table.

 Pia Donkeys

 After failing to make an impact in the NRL after six seasons, Youngquest moved to play for the French rugby league team Salanque Meditérrannée PIA XIII (also known as the Pia Donkeys) following the conclusion of the 2008 NRL season.

 Gateshead Thunder

 In 2009, Youngquest played for English Championship team Gateshead Thunder, where he caught the eye of Brian Noble, the coach for Crusaders RL.

 Crusaders RL

 Youngquest signed with the Crusaders shortly before the start of the 2010 Super League season.